AdrianHettler/mass_groundstation/README.md

 # Project MASS

 Project MASS is a Experiment by six aerospace engineering students of the Munich University of Applied Sciences.
 The goal is to inflate and rigidize resin soaked fibre structures on board a high altitude balloon.
-The MASS Experiment will launch in October 2021 onboard BEXUS 31.
+The MASS Experiment will launch in October 2021 on board BEXUS 31.

 More info about the experiment on: http://www.mass-bexus.eu/